red-hat-data-services/kuberay/docs/development/development.md

 KubeRay uses Protocol Buffers (protobuf) and OpenAPI specifications to define the API and data structures.
 For more information about developing and testing proto files and OpenAPI specifications, please refer to the [Proto and OpenAPI Development Guide].

 ## KubeRay Kubectl Plugin (beta)

-A [kubectl plugin] that simplifies common workflows when deploying Ray on Kubernetes.
-If you aren't familiar with Kubernetes, this plugin simplifies running Ray on Kubernetes.
-For more information about developing and testing the KubeRay Kubectl Plugin, please refer to the [Kubectl Plugin Development Guide].

-## KubeRay Kubectl Plugin (beta)